lmb-freiburg/Multimodal-Future-Prediction/README.md

 #### Requirements

 - Tensorflow-gpu 1.14.
-- opencv-python, sklearn, matplotlib (via pip).
+- opencv-python, sklearn, matplotlib, Pillow (via pip).

 #### Setup
 We use the source code from WEMD[1] to compute our SEMD evaluation metric.